CrowdStrike/Cloud-AWS/Agent-Install-Examples/Terraform-bootstrap-s3/README.md

 bucket_name = "Add Unique s3 Bucket Name"
 ```

-To access the Ubuntu EC2 instance, you must create or use an existing EC2 keypair for the region that you are deploying the template.
+To access the Ubuntu EC2 instance, you must create or use an existing EC2 keypair for the region where you are deploying the template.
 The keypair is region specific and must come from the region you are deploying or the template deployment will fail.
 Edit the following line:
 ```bash
 ServerKeyName = "Add Region Keypair"
 ```